Nouribaher/NouryWelcome/README.md

 Hej all

-Welcome to learn Azuer DenOpes today 2021/11/02
+Welcome to learn  Azure DevOps today 2021/11/02

 //Nouri Baher